By Andrew Catania

 That was a highly anticipated tour here last fall.
 I was hoping I was going to be able to catch the whole Abigail album in its entirety and that was one thing that did not come around here.

 Florida?
 Yes, I know.
 People often think that “why don’t you play in Florida; why don’t you play here”?
-It’s a matter of finding the right promoter together with the right venue where we can present the show in a proper way.
+It’s a matter of finding the right promoter together with the proper venue where we can adequately present the show.
 We would love to play in Florida again of course because you know it’s been a long time since we’ve played there and we are aware we have a lot of fans down there so hopefully next time around.

 That’s cool man!!